not90Hz/Addons-Handler/README.md

 # Addons-Handler
-A script for VRCSDK 3.0 avatar and world addons.
+A Unity EditorWindow to handle VRCSDK 3.0 (Avatar and World) addons.